SilentVelcro/BudgetReact/notes.md

 State is actually not a React specific concept, but it is a key concept in React.

-**useState** - is a fuction that creates a special kind of variable where will make changes will lead this component function to be called again.; provided by the React library (line 1 of ExpenseItem.js {}.
+**useState** - is a fuction that creates a special kind of variable where will make changes will lead this component function to be called again.; provided by the React library (line 1 of ExpenseItem.js { useState }.)
+Specific instance, so it can be repeated on a per component instance basis, having seperate states allows only changes to one element. (like the title in each <ExpenseItem />)

     It allows us to define values as STATE where changes to these values should reflect in the component function being called again, which is a key difference. by the fact that they start with the word "use" in their name.